-The Cambridge International Law Journal (CILJ) succeeds the Cambridge Journal of International and Comparative Law (CJICL) which was established in 2011 by the postgraduate students of the Cambridge University Law Faculty.
+The Cambridge International Law Journal (CILJ) succeeds the Cambridge Journal of International and Comparative Law (CJICL) which was established in 2011 by the postgraduate students of the University of Cambridge.

-CILJ is a double-blind, peer-reviewed journal with a broad focus on international law.
-The Journal provides a platform for both young and well-established academics to publish outstanding research on cutting edge, highly topical international law issues alongside, and in dialogue, with each other.
+The CILJ is a double-blind peer-reviewed journal with a broad focus on international law.
+The Journal provides a platform for both young and well-established academics to publish outstanding research on cutting-edge, highly topical international law issues alongside, and in dialogue, with each other.

 The Journal is published by Edward Elgar Publishing, a leading international academic and professional publisher with a strong focus on the social sciences and legal fields.

-This year, the Journal is headed by its Honorary Editor-in-Chief, Professor Eyal Benvenesti, Editors-in-Chief, Lan Nguyen and Niall O’Connor and an Editorial Board comprised of postgraduate students at the Law Faculty.
+This year, the Journal is headed by its Honorary Editor-in-Chief, Professor Eyal Benvenesti, Editors-in-Chief So Yeon Kim and Tom Leendert Boekestein, and an Editorial Board comprised of postgraduate students at the University of Cambridge.
 The Journal is also supported in its activities by an Academic Review Board made up of distinguished academics and practitioners.

-Additionally, CILJ accepts submissions throughout the year for its blog which forms an integral part of the Journal’s engagement with the international academic community (see our Submissions section for more details).
+Additionally, the CILJ accepts submissions throughout the year for its blog which forms an integral part of the Journal’s engagement with the international academic community (see our Blog Submissions section for more details).